OCA/server-tools/red_october/README.rst

 * Company rules to enforce password change on Crypto Profiles (initial, and recurrent)
 * Company rules to enforce password complexity requirements (glue with `OCA/server-tools/password_security`?)
+* Vault activation wizard temporarily stores the administrator password in the database.
+  This should be circumvented by utilizing the Crypto Menu instead of a wizard.

 Bug Tracker
 ===========